Ride the Wild Surf: Casting

 Hunter made the film after the Broadway flop The Milk Train Doesn't Stop Here Anymore.
-He later said it "was cut from the same cloth as the movies I made with Natalie [Wood] in the mid-fifties.
+He later said Ride the Wild Surf "was cut from the same cloth as the movies I made with Natalie [Wood] in the mid-fifties.
 Only this time it was 'Dad, can I have the big surfboard tonight?' " Hunter drew inspiration for his performance from his brother Walt who was a surfer.

 Susan Hart was cast after impressing Mike Frankovich of Hollywood in some TV appearances she had made; she dyed her hair black for her role.
 Hart was seen by James H. Nicholson of AIP in the film, which led to him signing her to that studio and later marrying her.

 Eden was cast in February 1964.
 Shelley Fabares was known for The Donna Reed Show and this was her first movie.

 Fabian had never surfed before and spent three weeks learning.
 Australian Olympic swimming champion Murray Rose was given a small role.

+Locals in the cast included Alan Le Buse of Sea Life Park, John Kernell of KONA-TV, Yankee Chang and David Cadiente.

 The surfboards used in this film were by Phil of Downey, California - aka Phil Sauers, the maker of "Surfboards of the Stars."
 Sauers is portrayed in Ride the Wild Surf as a character, played by Mark LaBuse.
 Sauers was also the stunt coordinator for the film.

-Of the three surfer leads, raven-haired Peter Brown was made into a blonde by makeup artist Ben Lane (to match the hair of Brown’s surfing double – and to keep all three men from being brunets), which required his girlfriend, the blonde Barbara Eden, to have auburn hair; likewise the dark-haired Shelley Fabares – who is paired with the dark-haired Fabian, became a Scandinavian blonde.
+Of the three surfer leads, raven-haired Peter Brown was made into a blonde by makeup artist Ben Lane (to match the hair of Brown's surfing double – and to keep all three men from being brunets), which required his girlfriend, the blonde Barbara Eden, to have auburn hair; likewise the dark-haired Shelley Fabares – who is paired with the dark-haired Fabian, became a Scandinavian blonde.
 Susan Hart’s black hair was sufficiently different from her male counterpart Tab Hunter’s that no change was required.

 The stunt surfers were given swim trunks that matched their movie star counterparts, except for star James Mitchum, who was instead given trunks that replicated his stunt double Greg Noll’s famous black & white "jailhouse stripe" boardshorts.
 Hunter and Brown dyed their hair to match the stuntmen.
 "A rare case of the stars doubling for the stunt men," wrote Hunter later.

 Shooting

 Unlike most of the Hollywood beach movies – whose location was Southern California – Ride the Wild Surf was filmed in Hawaii at a time when environmental conditions created exceptionally large waves.
 In November and December 1962, Waimea broke often.
 The jet stream had altered its course temporarily and huge west swell surfs became common all the way through the following February, which was when Columbia arrived to shoot the movie.

-Most of the film was shot on Oahu.